 Feb.
 21, 2020—Vanderbilt has established a new Sustainability Advisory Council to guide and support the university’s progress toward its comprehensive long-term sustainability strategy.
 The council will include students, staff and faculty selected by Interim Chancellor and Provost Susan R. Wente and Vice Chancellor for Administration Eric Kopstain.

 Dec.
-18, 2017—Remember to power down before you leave the office or your home for an extended period over the holidays.
+12, 2019—Remember to power down before you leave your residence hall for an extended period over Winter Break.
 Your reductions in energy use can have a large impact when aggregated across the entire university.